sumanthratna/onefact.org/pages/five-boro-bike-tour/michele.md

 ![michele](/images/five-boro-bike-tour/michele.jpg)

-Hi there!
-I'm Michele Tadiello, hailing all the way from Italy.
-During my time in the United States, I had the incredible opportunity to study at Duke University School of Medicine, where I earned a master's degree in Management in Clinical Informatics.
-This educational journey equipped me with the knowledge and skills to utilize digital innovation in the pursuit of improving health equity—a cause that stirs deep passion within me.
+Hello, my name is Michele Tadiello and I am from Italy.
+I had the opportunity to study at Duke University School of Medicine in the United States, where I earned a master's degree in Management in Clinical Informatics.
+This education has provided me with the necessary knowledge and skills to use digital innovation to improve health equity, a cause that I am deeply passionate about.

-Fueling my commitment to this cause, I co-founded One Fact Foundation, a remarkable tech non-profit organization dedicated to increasing global healthcare access and equity through open-source AI.
-Our groundbreaking work has garnered support from prestigious institutions like Columbia University, Stanford University, and the National Institutes of Health (NIH).
+With a dedication to this cause, I embarked on One Fact Foundation, a tech non-profit organization that strives to increase healthcare access and equity globally through open-source AI.
+Our groundbreaking work has received support from esteemed institutions such as Columbia University, Stanford University, and the National Institutes of Health (NIH).

-I am grateful for the chance to remain in the United States while working with One Fact Foundation.
-In my role, I lead the analysis of quality metrics, shedding light on the intricate relationship between price, cost, and quality.
-Through these insights, we strive to bring positive change to a system that is in dire need of reform.
+I am grateful for the chance to stay in the United States while working at One Fact Foundation.
+My role includes leading the analysis of quality metrics, which helps us understand the relationship between price, cost, and quality.
+By doing so, we can make positive changes to a system in great need of reform.

-We find ourselves at a pivotal moment in history, where technology holds immense potential to revolutionize healthcare and positively impact lives worldwide.
-I firmly believe that through digital innovations, we can bridge the gaps in healthcare and ensure equal access and outcomes for all.
-If you share my unwavering passion for this cause, I warmly invite you to join me in supporting the One Fact Foundation.
+We are at a crucial moment in history where we can use technology to improve healthcare and help people around the world.
+I strongly believe that by using digital innovations, we can close the gaps in healthcare and make sure everyone has equal access and outcomes.
+If you share my passion for this cause, please join me in supporting the One Fact Foundation.

-Your donations to this organization are not only tax-deductible but also directly contribute to our mission of effecting change within a broken system.
-Every contribution, no matter the size, plays a vital role in shaping the transformative impact we aspire to create.
+Donations made to this organization are tax-deductible and directly contribute to its mission of effecting change within a broken system.
+Every contribution, regardless of its size, plays a vital role in creating the change we wish to see in the world.

-Making a donation is simple.
-You can choose from various platforms such as Cash App, Stripe, PayPal, and Venmo.
+You can make your donation through various platforms, including Cash App, Stripe, PayPal, and Venmo.
 Alternatively, if you prefer traditional methods, you can send a check to the One Fact Foundation at the following address: One Fact Foundation, 2093 Philadelphia Pike #1764, Claymont, DE 19703.

-For those who have donor-advised funds with Schwab Charitable or Vanguard Charitable, locating the One Fact Foundation is easy.
-Simply search for our Employer Identification Number (EIN) 88-2145154 in the respective dashboards of these platforms.
+For those who have donor-advised funds with Schwab Charitable or Vanguard Charitable, you can easily find the One Fact Foundation by searching for their Employer Identification Number (EIN) 88-2145154 in the respective dashboards of these platforms.

-I genuinely appreciate your time and interest in learning about my unwavering dedication to improving health equity through digital innovation.
-Together, we can make a meaningful difference and pave the way for a future where healthcare is accessible to every individual, regardless of their circumstances.
-Let's collaborate as change agents and build a healthier, fairer world for all.
+I appreciate you taking the time to learn about my dedication to improving health equity through digital innovation.
+Together, we can make a difference and create a future where healthcare is accessible to everyone, no matter their circumstances.
+Let's work together to be agents of change and create a healthier, fairer world for all.